 So, here is what we will be doing with this post.
 I will show you what affiliate marketing is and how it can make you a steady passive income up to $5,000 every month.
 Well, many people claim to make that amount.
 While it is possible, they never tell you what they do and how long they have been at it.
 They never share their sad stories and fails.

-We will look into the affiliate marketing programs and show you the bad side of each one so that you will know which to put your effort (and in some cases, money) into that will make you money.
+We will look into the affiliate marketing programs and show you the bad side of each one to know which to put your effort (and in some cases, money) into that will make you money.

 What is Affiliate Marketing?